Gardo32/converter-app/README.md

-# converter-app
+# **Converter-App**
     An app built with powershell to make it easier to convert file formats